phoebe-q/newsroom-project/timelog.md

 ### 27 Jan 2022

 - _3 hours_ Tried to implement Subtitles work around, however GET requests returns nothing - think this method has deprecated

+## Week 18

+### 31 Jan 2022

+## Week 19

+### 7 Feb 2022

+## Week 20

+### 14 Feb 2022

+### 15 Feb 2022
+- Had to move weekly meeting with Richard due to hurting my back and being unable to sit or stand - also stalled development by a couple of days.

+### 18 Feb 2022
+- _1 hour_ - Met with Richard for our weekly session - we discussed changing the application to be single page to make processes more visible to the user.

+## Week 21

+### 21 Feb 2022

+## Week 22

+### 28 Feb 2022

+### 5 March 2022
+- _1 hour_ - Fixed issue with subtitles not matching the correct video.
+Had to make sure all files deleted after use and changed .vtt file to have title of videoID rather than integer to make it easier to match.
+- _3 hours_ - Fixed .vtt file parsing using regex to make sure none of the timings or extra details are included in the parsed text used in cards.

+## Week 23

+### 7 March 2022